demi180/RoboND-UnitySim/README.md

 **Firing up the executable**
 Find your OS's executable [here](https://github.com/udacity/RoboND-Controls-Lab/releases)
-Either run from a terminal or edit the app, and append either the word `indoor` or the word `outdoor` (or `city`) to the path.
+Either run from a terminal or edit the app properties, and append either the word `indoor` or the word `outdoor` (or `city`) to the path.
 If nothing is specified, the indoor scene will be loaded.

 # ROS Services and Topics
 **Quad**